Gibbs conditioning principle for log-concave independent random variables: Gibbs conditioning principle

 where $\tonw$ means convergence of the finite dimensional distributions, or weak convergence. \end{Theorem} The theorem is proven at the end of Section \ref{sec2}.
 It is helpful to think of a continuous example where each $\nu_i$ corresponds to a normal random variable with expectation $a_i$ and variance $\sigma_i^2$.
 This means that

-In this case Theorem 1 is true if $\sum_{i\geq 1} \sigma_i^2 = +\infty$.
-However, if $\sum_{i\geq 1} \sigma_i^2 < +\infty$, then the marginal of the first random variable does not converge to the tilted random variable $X^{\lambda^*}_1$, since in that case conditioning changes the variance of all variables, whereas tilting a normal random variable leaves the variance constant.
-Also Condition \eqref{eq:cond} is not true if the total variance is finite.
+In this case Theorem 1 is true if $\sum_{i\geq 1} \sigma_i^2 = +\infty$ (since in that case, conditioning on the sum, which can be done explicitly, does not change the variance of the first $k$ normal random variables, as $n\to \infty$).
+However, if $\sum_{i\geq 1} \sigma_i^2 < +\infty$, then the marginal of the first random variable does not converge to the tilted random variable $X^{\lambda^*}_1$, since in that case conditioning on the sum changes the variance of all variables, whereas tilting a normal random variable leaves the variance constant.
+Also Condition \eqref{eq:cond} is not true if the total variance is finite (and it is true if the total variance is infinite).

 Log-concave distributions are connected with several areas of mathematics and statistics, see the survey by Saumard and Wellner \cite{zbMATH06386273}.